yoanie/snailgame/README.md

 ---
-**Controls (subject to change):**
+**Controls:**
+Snurder Game uses a "cursor state" system for the sake of making gameplay more intuitive.
+There are only 2 states the cursor can be in, that being what will be called the "normal" and "item" states.
+States can be toggled with the Control key.
-- W, A, S and D or Arrow keys | Move around
+- Move around | W, A, S and D or Arrow keys
-- Left Click | Use item on ground
-- Right Click | Pick up and drop item (can only carry one at a time)
-- Shift | Decrease elevation (when hovering over indicated areas)
-- Space | Increase elevation (when hovering over indicated areas)
 - Escape | Pause game

+- Pick up item | Left-click in the "item" cursor state
+- Drop currently selected item | Right-click in the "item" cursor state
+- Combine item on ground with currenly selected item | Left-click in the "normal" cursor state
+- Climb up or down | Right-click in the "normal" cursor state